Person #1: I am a pianist.

 Jim: But today, Jackie Hill Perry is with us, and she’s got a powerful testimony.
 I love that Scripture that talks about overcoming the evil one by the blood of the lamb, Jesus’ sacrifice and their testimony, the story that Jesus gives us.
 I mean, those are two powerful things in this life that people can really trust in.
 Uh, you may not believe what you read, but when somebody says, “This is what happened in my life,” pay attention.
 And, uh, we’re gonna hear so many good things from Jackie Hill Perry today.
 In fact, her story is not only important for us to hear as we try to lovingly minister to those in the LGBTQ community.
 It’s also an amazing illustration of the promise we read in 2 Corinthians.
 It says, “If anyone is in Christ, he or she is a new creation.
 The old has passed away.
 The new has come.”
 And that’s the story.

-John: Hmm.
-Yeah, it really is.
+John: It really is.
 And let me add that we’re going to be talking about some mature topics today, so parents if you’ve got younger ones, you might want to use the earbuds for this discussion.
 Well, Jackie Hill Perry is probably best known as a spoken word artist and, uh, her poems have thousands of views on YouTube.
 She’s also an author and has a book called Gay Girl, Good God: The Story of Who I Was and Who God Has Always Been.
 And we have copies at focusonthefamily.com/broadcast.

 Jim: Jackie, welcome to Focus on the Family.